ansible/ansible/docs/docsite/rst/network_getting_started.rst

 Here we use the ``_facts`` modules :ref:`eos_facts <eos_facts>` and :ref:`vyos_facts <vyos_facts>` to connect to the remote device.
 As the credentials are not explicitly passed via module arguments, Ansible uses the username and password from the inventory file.

-Ansible "Fact modules" gather information from the system and store the results in facts prefixed with ``ansible_``.
-The return values (data returned by a module) are documented in the `Return Values` section of the module docs, in this case :ref:`eos_facts <eos_facts>` and :ref:`vyos_facts <vyos_facts>`.
+Ansible's "Network Fact modules" gather information from the system and store the results in facts prefixed with ``ansible_net_``.
+The data collected by these modules is documented in the `Return Values` section of the module docs, in this case :ref:`eos_facts <eos_facts>` and :ref:`vyos_facts <vyos_facts>`.
 We can use the facts, such as ``ansible_net_version`` late on in the "Display some facts" task.

 To ensure we call the correct mode (eos_facts or vyos_facts) the task is conditionally run based on the group defined in the inventory file, for more information on the use of conditionals in Ansible Playbooks see :ref:`the_when_statement`.

 Privilege escalation
 ^^^^^^^^^^^^^^^^^^^^

 Certain network platforms, such as eos and ios, have the concept of different privilege modes.
 Certain network modules, such as those that modify system state including users, will only work in high privilege states.
 Ansible 2.5 added support for ``become`` when using ``connection=network_cli``.
 This allows privileges to be raised for the specific tasks that need them.
-Adding ``become: true`` and ``become_method: enable`` informs Ansible to go into privilege mode before executing the task, as show here:
+Adding ``become: true`` and ``become_method: enable`` informs Ansible to go into privilege mode before executing the task, as shown here:

 .. code-block:: yaml